madprops/blog/docs/purple_prison.md

 The coffee maker gurgled to life without water, brewing steam and panic.
 The dishwasher started mid-cycle, stopped, started again—morse code in mechanical hiccups.

-But it was the refrigerator that finally spoke, its ice maker chattering out a rhythm while the interior light strobed: "WE/THEY/US CANNOT/WILL NOT/MUST NOT HEAVY/DENSE/THICK PLACE/REALM/PRISON.
-YOUR/HIS/HERS WORLD/CAGE/TRAP IS SLOW/THICK/DROWNING LIKE/AS/SIMILAR HONEY/AMBER/DEATH."
+But it was the refrigerator that finally spoke, its ice maker chattering out a rhythm while the interior light strobed: <div class="quote">WE/THEY/US CANNOT/WILL NOT/MUST NOT HEAVY/DENSE/THICK PLACE/REALM/PRISON.
+YOUR/HIS/HERS WORLD/CAGE/TRAP IS SLOW/THICK/DROWNING LIKE/AS/SIMILAR HONEY/AMBER/DEATH.</div>

-The dishwasher kicked in again: "CHOOSE/SELECT/PICK FIRST/BEGINNING/START THE/A/ONE MIRROR/REFLECTION/GLASS DESTINY/PATH/FATE.
-WE/THEY/US WILL/SHALL/MUST TRY/ATTEMPT/STRUGGLE THE/A/ONE BACKWARDS/REVERSE/OPPOSITE PLACE/REALM/DIMENSION WHERE/WHEN/IF REFLECTION/MIRROR/GLASS IS/BECOMES/REMAINS REAL/TRUE/SOLID AND/ALSO/PLUS FLESH/MEAT/BODY IS/BECOMES/REMAINS SHADOW/GHOST/NOTHING."
+The dishwasher kicked in again: <div class="quote">CHOOSE/SELECT/PICK FIRST/BEGINNING/START THE/A/ONE MIRROR/REFLECTION/GLASS DESTINY/PATH/FATE.
+WE/THEY/US WILL/SHALL/MUST TRY/ATTEMPT/STRUGGLE THE/A/ONE BACKWARDS/REVERSE/OPPOSITE PLACE/REALM/DIMENSION WHERE/WHEN/IF REFLECTION/MIRROR/GLASS IS/BECOMES/REMAINS REAL/TRUE/SOLID AND/ALSO/PLUS FLESH/MEAT/BODY IS/BECOMES/REMAINS SHADOW/GHOST/NOTHING.</div>

 I understood perfectly.
 They were terrified of physicality, of being trapped in linear time and singular location.
 So naturally, they'd attempt the Mirror Realm first—where they could maintain their fluid nature while I became the reflection.